 Edit background and button colors.

-- Once you've customized your design, click Review to continue.
+- After you've customized your design, click Review to continue.

-- Click Edit Survey Name to give the survey a name.
+- Click Edit in the Survey title section to give your survey a name.
 The title is for internal organization and won't be visible to respondents.

 - Confirm your audience with the Audience drop-down.
-If you’re not sending the campaign via a Mailchimp campaign or automation, select the audience you’d want new contacts to be subscribed to.
-The survey must have an email field to subscribe new contacts.
+The survey must have an email field to let new contacts subscribe.

-- Toggle the Daily Summary slider to the checkmark to get daily email summaries of new responses to your survey.
+- Toggle on the Daily Summary slider to get daily email summaries of new responses to your survey.